 Nope, your eyes aren't tricking you.
 The Asus ZenFone 5 looks a lot like the iPhone X. But it's an Android phone and costs about half the price of Apple's device.
 Along with the slightly pricier ZenFone 5Z, the phones feature a 3,300-mAh battery with quick charging and a dual camera with a standard and wide-angle view.

 Along with its S60 predecessor, the S61 is one of the most novel phones on this list.
 Not only is does it have a built-in thermal imaging camera so you can visualize temperatures with some trippy pictures, it packs an air quality sensor and a laser-assisted measuring tool as well.

-The Phab 2 Pro doesn't have two cameras in the traditional sense (you can only take pictures with its single 16-megapixel shooter).
-But as part of Google's Tango endeavor, it does have a whole additional camera setup to measure distances in 3D.
-From there, it can render virtual- and augmented-reality environments through your phone -- which is still neat.
+The Phab 2 Pro from 2016 didn't have two cameras in the traditional sense (you can only take pictures with its single 16-megapixel shooter).
+But as part of Google's now defunctTango initiative, it did have a whole additional camera setup to measure distances in 3D.
+From there, it rendered virtual- and augmented-reality environments through your phone -- which was still pretty neat.

 Featuring a 5.5-inch display, a generous 20-megapixel selfie camera on the front and Android Nougat, the R11 from 2017 packed a lot of hardware.
 Its two cameras on the back included a 20-megapixel and a 16-megapixel lens, with 2X optical zoom.